Gentux/nanocloud/deployments/README.md

 ### Configure

-Configure where *ansible* will deploy your installation by modifying the *ansible_hosts* file.
+Configure where *ansible* will deploy your installation by modifying *ansible_hosts* file.

 ```